esp-rs/std-training/book/src/03_1_project_orga.md

 More information is available in the [ecosystem chapter](https://esp-rs.github.io/book/overview/using-the-standard-library.html) of The Rust on ESP Book.

-### Build toolchain
+### Build Toolchain

 🔎 As part of a project build, `esp-idf-sys` will download [ESP-IDF](https://github.com/espressif/esp-idf), the C-based Espressif toolchain.
-The download destination is configurable; to save disk space and download time, all examples/exercises in the workshop repository are set to use one single `global` toolchain, installed in `~/.espressif` (`%USERPROFILE%\.espressif` in Windows).
+The download destination is configurable.
+To save disk space and download time, all examples/exercises in the workshop repository are set to use one single `global` toolchain, installed in `~/.espressif` (`%USERPROFILE%\.espressif` in Windows).
 See the `ESP_IDF_TOOLS_INSTALL_DIR` parameter in `esp-idf-sys`'s [README](https://github.com/esp-rs/esp-idf-sys#configuration) for other options.

-## Package layout
+## Package Layout

 On top of the usual contents of a Rust project created with `cargo new`, a few additional files and parameters are required.
-The examples/exercises in this workshop are already fully configured, and for creating new projects it is recommended to use the [cargo-generate](./03_2_cargo_generate.md) wizard based approach.
+The examples/exercises in this workshop are already fully configured, and for creating new projects it is recommended to use the [`cargo-generate`](./03_2_cargo_generate.md) wizard based approach.

 🔎 The rest of this page is optional knowledge that can come in handy should you wish to change some aspects of a project.